toksfifo/slate/source/includes/_rest_api_user_data.html.md

   - In addition to setting the values of an array by saying something like `"my_array_custom_attribute":[ "Value1", "Value2" ]` you may add to existing arrays by doing something like `"my_array_custom_attribute" : { "add" : ["Value3"] },` or remove values from an array by doing something like `"my_array_custom_attribute" : { "remove" : [ "Value1" ]}`
   - __Note__: The maximum number of elements in Custom Attribute Arrays defaults to 25.
 The maximum for individual arrays can be increased to up to 100 in the Appboy Dashboard, under "Manage App Group -> Custom Attributes".
 Arrays exceeding the maximum number of elements will be truncated to contain the maximum number of elements.
 For more information on Custom Attribute Arrays and their behavior, see our [Documentation on Arrays][6].

-For information regarding when you should use a Custom Event vs a Custom Attribute, see our [Best Practices - User Data Collection][15] documentation.
+For information regarding when you should use a Custom Event vs a Custom Attribute, see our <a href="">Best Practices - User Data Collection</a> documentation.

 #### Appboy User Profile Fields